jstoppa/jstoppa.com/content/posts/exploring_the_GPT_Vision_api/post.md

 Very impressive results!
 It's able to describe the image including minimal details using very comprehensive words, it even highlights that the day is cloudy.

-It's also possible to send local images in your machine, for that OpenAI has some code examples in their documentation
+It's also possible to send local images in your machine, for that OpenAI has some code examples in their documentation.